LucaVaccari/nl-chat/README.md

 A TCP application to chat with other people over the network.
 Developed by Luca Vaccari and Nicola Vivante.

 #### Todo
- - Settings menu
+- messages sent before having an id (discover why it works now)
 - serialize User message queue
- - messages sent before having an id (discover why it works now)
 - connection does not end and does not establish after an error
- - Ask for the IP at the first start up of the program
 - Try to implement a command interface on the server
+- Settings menu
 - Add tooltips to buttons
 - (User colors)
 - (Allow changing username)
 - (Send images)

 ### Feature list
  - Aliases for user IPs stored in a file on the server (decided by users)